jdic/snake/README.md

 snake.initialize()
 ```

-ready, did you expect more, no, this is it. 🗿
+ready, did you expect more? `no, that's all.` 🗿